Respond the NameAttacking a network using Responder

 Another way to mitigate this is by having and using a strong credential policy.
 Passwords must be longer than 20 characters, contain upper and lower case letters, contain symbols and digits, and must not be easy to guess.
 This means you would be wise to adopt passphrases instead of simple passwords.

 This is especially useful when you are dealing with service credentials because they are the ones most targeted.
 You can also set an alert to notify you when someone is logged in with your most critical and high-privileged users.

-If you want more information about strong credentials, you can check our rules about them.
+If you want more information about strong credentials, you can check our Criteria about them.